 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Large apartment complexes or high rise apartments are the single most common housing type in Ames, accounting for 41.32% of the city's housing units.
-Other types of housing that are prevalent in Ames include single-family detached homes ( 38.36%), duplexes, homes converted to apartments or other small apartment buildings ( 9.46%), and a few row houses and other attached homes ( 7.96%).
-Cities that are predominantly high-density buildings are relatively uncommon in the US.
-Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.
+Large apartment complexes or high rise apartments are the single most common housing type in Ames, accounting for 41.92% of the city's housing units.
+Other types of housing that are prevalent in Ames include single-family detached homes ( 38.88%), duplexes, homes converted to apartments or other small apartment buildings ( 8.93%), and a few row houses and other attached homes ( 7.58%).
+This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

 There is a lot of housing in Ames built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
-There is also a lot of housing in Ames built between 2000 and later ( 22.19%).
-A lesser amount of the housing stock also hails from between 1940-1969 ( 21.58%).
-There's also some housing in Ames built before 1939 ( 10.07%).
+There is also a lot of housing in Ames built between 1940-1969 ( 22.78%).
+A lesser amount of the housing stock also hails from between 2000 and later ( 22.60%).
+There's also some housing in Ames built before 1939 ( 9.96%).

 Notably, Ames's appreciation rate in the latest quarter is one of the lowest in America.

-Relative to Iowa, our data show that Ames's latest annual appreciation rate is higher than 90% of the other cities and towns in Iowa.
+Relative to Iowa, our data show that Ames's latest annual appreciation rate is lower than 90% of the other cities and towns in Iowa.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Ames differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Ames - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Ames real estate investment or home purchase decisions.